aws-amplify/docs/cli-toolchain/graphql.md

 export default App;
 ```

-#### What happens in the backend
+#### How it works

-From the provided schema above the action list `[ identifyText translateText convertTextToSpeech ]`.
-The following resources are created to communicate with Amazon Rekognition, Translate and Polly.
+From example schema above, `@predictions` will create resources to communicate with Amazon Rekognition, Translate and Polly.

-- IAM Policy for each service
+For each action the following is created:

-  - e.g. Amazon Rekognition `detectText` Policy
+- IAM Policy for each service (e.g. Amazon Rekognition `detectText` Policy)
-- An AppSync Function for each action
+- An AppSync VTL function
-- A datasource for each action
+- An AppSync DataSource

 Finally a resolver is created for `speakTranslatedImageText` which is a pipeline resolver composed of AppSync functions which are defined by the action list provided in the directive.

-#### Allowed Actions
+#### Actions
 Valid Actions allowed in predictions are as follows:

 - `identifyText -> translateText? -> convertTextToSpeech?`